Ganglion cyst

-A ganglion cyst is a fluid-filled bump associated with a joint or tendon sheath.
+A ganglion cyst is a fluid-filled sac associated with a joint or tendon sheath.
 It most often occurs at the back of the wrist, followed by the front of the wrist.

 The cause is unknown.
 The underlying mechanism is believed to involve an outpouching of the synovial membrane.
 Diagnosis is typically based on examination.
 The ability to shine light through the bump or any past decrease in size supports the diagnosis of the bump as a ganglion cyst.
 Ganglion cysts are usually obvious upon observation.
 Medical imaging may be considered on infrequent occasions to rule out another diagnosis.

 Treatment is not necessary.
 Options for treatment include needle aspiration or surgery.
 About half the time, they resolve on their own.
 About three per 10,000 people develop a ganglion cyst of the wrist or hand a year.

 Presentation

 The average size of these cysts is 2 cm, but excised cysts of more than 5 cm have been reported.
 The size of the cyst may vary over time.
 Between 50 and 70% of all masses on the hand and wrist are ganglion cysts.